gvwilson/fiction/in-heck/index.md

 He was wearing a thick, shapeless gray sweater that Mama Bear had knit for him the winter before last, and had an old blue scarf wrapped around his neck as well.
-He peered at the Prosecutors through his little round glasses as if trying to decide whether they were books that needed to be shelved.
+He peered at the Regulators through his little round glasses as if trying to decide whether they were books that needed to be shelved.

 Special Blazes dipped his head deferentially.